jerng/studies/aws-lambda/os-only-c/README.md

+1. For final results, see *bootstrap` tries to reuse resources, has a do-while loop*
-Where the files in this folder, come from ...
+2. Where the files in this folder, come from ...

 ## `dev` : prototyping in the C language